vgl2/nfl-fantasy-lineup-recommendation/README.md

 # nfl-fantasy-lineup-recommendation
 Sample recommendation model to predict recommended lineups to use for fantasy football.
+All of the data has been provided by NFL FastR https://www.nflfastr.com/

 This version only predicts for the following positions: